 5. The Loading Tools, integrated into the HarborSym model, support the generation of consistent vessel call lists for use by HarborSym for the analysis of future conditions, for both bulk and container traffic.

 These tools can be complicated (especially HarborSym).
 Some require detailed user‐provided data and assumptions.
 Attending a training class can provide users with a more thorough understanding of the workflow, model capabilities and data requirements.
-In the absence of an instructor‐led session, user’s guides and/or training materials are available for download from the HarborSym website.
+In the absence of an instructor‐led session, user guides and/or training materials are available for download on the HarborSym web page.
 The training materials are composed of a series of software exercises that walk the user through the required steps to create a study network, populate data, run a simulation and analyze outputs.